 What are Private Placements?

 Private placements are alternative investments that do not trade on public securities exchanges.
 Because they are privately traded, they are incredibly difficult to regulate.
-This allows many securities brokers like John Reilly to pitch them to unsuspecting investors as safe and lucrative investments.
+This allows many less than scrupulous securities brokers to pitch them to unsuspecting investors as safe and lucrative investments.
 The truth is that private placements are incredibly speculative and illiquid investments that are highly unsuitable for investors.
 Many securities brokers ignore this fact because these securities provide them with excessively high commissions at the time the transaction is executed.
 This creates what should be a very obvious conflict of interest as it causes brokers to recommend these unsuitable investments at the expense of their customers.

 Oakes & Fosher Can Help